moritzfl/docker-virtualhere/README.md

 (Replace "/host/directory" with a valid directory on your host machine)

 The trial-license allows you to share one usb-device.
 For multiple devices and more advanced features (such as traffic-encryption, user-authentication etc.), you will have to purchase a license from the author of VirtualHere.
 Always support a developers hard work if you think it is worth it!

-FINAL NOTE: This is my first shot at a docker-container.
-So be nice ;).
-Constructive Feedback is always welcome.